yvolynets-mlnx/SONiC/doc/SONIC_Test_Ingress_Discard_All_HLD.md

 ```

 Test steps
+- PTF host will send IP packet1 specifying reserved DMAC
+- When packet reaches SONIC DUT, it should be dropped according to the test objective
+- Verify "RX_DRP" counter increment
+---
-- PTF host will send IP packet specifying reserved DMAC
+- PTF host will send IP packet2 specifying reserved DMAC
-- When packet reaches SONIC DUT, it should be dropped by "SAI_IN_DROP_REASON_DMAC_RESERVED"
+- When packet reaches SONIC DUT, it should be dropped according to the test objective
-- Verify "ingress_discard_all" counter increment
+- Verify "RX_DRP" counter increment

 #### Test case #5
 Test objective

-Verify packet drops by loop-back filter
+Verify packet drops by loop-back filter.
+Loop-back filter means that route to the host with DST IP of received packet exists on received interface

 Packet to trigger drop
 ```